MicroStrategy/rest-api-docs/docs/common-workflows/manage-consolidation-objects/update-a-consolidation-object.md

 ---
-title: Workflow Sample - Update a Consolidation Object
+title: Workflow sample - Update a consolidation object
-sidebar_label: Update a Consolidation Object
+sidebar_label: Update a consolidation object
 description: This workflow sample demonstrates how to replace an existing consolidation object through the Modeling service.
 ---